 This episode contains examples of (YMMV tropes can be found here):

-- Black Comedy Burst: One whose explosion was so forceful, it seeped into later episodes and has been cited as forever tainting the series' legacy of being biting, but lighthearted, not outright sick and twisted, like Family Guy and South Park.
+- Black Comedy Burst: One which apparently tainted the series' legacy of being biting, but lighthearted, not outright sick and twisted, like Family Guy and South Park.

-- Embarrassing Nickname: Homer nicknames Frank Grimes "Grimey'", which he hates.
+- Embarrassing Nickname: Homer nicknames Frank Grimes "Grimey'", which the latter hates.